 - Manage to convey this concept

 Psychology?
 Magic?
 A little bit of both.
-Take a look at these 7 recommendations on how to convince the client, develop and realise a high quality design, and keep the client happy.
+Take a look at these 7 recommendations and see how to convince, develop and realise a high-quality design.

 #1.
 Individual approach

 To convince a person, seek to understand.
 Every designer should be a good psychologist.
-He must be able to understand people, listen carefully to what they say and even read minds.
-Only then will he be able to create a one-of-a-kind interior design, meeting all the client’s needs.
+It’s vital to understand people, listen carefully to what they say and even read minds.
+Only then will he be able to create a comfortable and unique interior design.
 Which is why it is so useful to learn about his personality as much as possible – his habits, rythm of life and so on.
-It will help you to convince the client way more than learning what wall color he wants or where he would like to put the bed.
+People knowledge is handy tool in design.

 Having developed a design project, be sure that this is the best option possible.
 Your task now is to transmit this confidence to the customer.
 In order to achieve that, inspire him by being enthusiastic about the concept.
 Following phrases, pronounced calmly and confidently, will help you to make an impact and be persuasive: